open-cmuq/CMUQEvents/README.md

 # 3. Launch the app
 flutter run
 ```

-## Contributing
-Pull requests are welcome.
-For major changes, open an issue first so we can discuss the scope.

-### Branch Strategy
-- `main` – production ready
-- `dev` – active sprints
-- `feature/*` – individual features

-Run `flutter analyze` and `flutter test` before submitting a PR.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.